 Doing a thorough analysis of the document before starting the translation work enables to the translator to work unimpeded, so translations can be finished and delivered on time.

-English is still one of the main languages used by different financial institutions even in Europe.
+English is still one of the main languages that many financial institutions use, even in Europe.
 However, several countries want to use their own language for documents.
 They also require interpreters for conferences because they want to be assured that they are getting the right information and that the terms and concepts are used correctly.

 Since financial institutions deals with factual information and details, especially in dates and numbers are very vital to them, the financial translation is careful not to make a single mistake.
 You can say that in financial translation, perfection is essential.